Assemble & Simon Terrill

 Screenprint on 300 gsm Fabriano 5 paper with hand-torn edges

-The colours and texture of the screenprint FOAM, 2016, mimic the material used to create the sculptures in The Brutalist Playground.
-Three months into the exhibition the foam has begun to crumble and disintegrate as it reaches the end of its lifespan.
-The journey the material has taken is something the artists were keen to capture through the printing process and used a ‘dithering’ technique to create speckled half-tones that suggests its gradual disintegration.
+The colours and texture of the screenprint FOAM, 2016, mimic the material used to create the sculptures in The Brutalist Playground exhibition presented at S1 Artspace in 2016.
+Three months into the exhibition the foam began to crumble and disintegrate as it reached the end of its lifespan.
+The journey the material took is something the artists were keen to capture through the printing process and used a ‘dithering’ technique to create speckled half-tones that suggests its gradual disintegration.

 Assemble are a collective based in London who work across the fields of art, architecture and design.
 They began working together in 2010 and are comprised of 20 members.
 Assemble champion a working practice that is interdependent and collaborative, seeking to actively involve the public as both participant and collaborator in the on-going realisation of the work.
 In 2015 they were nominated for and won the Turner Prize for their Granby Four Streets community project in Toxteth, Liverpool.